Let’s face it, marathon training is not always fun. It is especially difficult in weather conditions the United States is currently dealing with.

 Regardless, where you are in the world marathon training in warmer conditions makes enjoying marathon training all the more challenging.

 I am in Afghanistan where temperatures have been soaring over 120 degrees at times and my motivation is constantly being tested.
-It doesn’t matter what the temperature is, too hot, too cold, raining or snowing…you are in control, always remember that.

 So, let’s discuss a few marathon training tips that can add a little variety into your marathon preparation.